 Understanding moneyness is important for deciding when to exercise options and when they may be at risk of expiring worthless.

 How Is Strike Price Calculated?

 The strike price of an option contract is set when the contract is written.
-The writer determines where to set the strike price, based on the fair market value of the underlying asset being traded.
-So options contract writers may use the security’s closing price from the previous day as a baseline for determining the strike price while taking into account volatility and trading volume.
+Strike prices may be determined by the exchange they’re traded on (like the Chicago Board Options Exchange).
+Options contract writers may use the security’s closing price from the previous day as a baseline for determining the strike price while taking into account volatility and trading volume.

 How Do You Choose a Strike Price?

 When deciding which options contracts to buy, strike price is an important consideration.
 Stock volatility and the passage of time can affect an option’s moneyness and your potential profits or less from exercising the option.

 As you compare strike prices for call or put options, consider: